• Skip to primary navigation

 Spread the meat in the bottom of a 2.5 qt. baking dish.

-Add the corn on top of the meat.
+Add the corn on top of the meat and spread out.

 Spread the mashed potatoes evenly on top of the mixture.